World Open (snooker): Format

-The event moved to Scotland at the A.E.C.C. in Aberdeen for 2006, and introduced a brand new format.
+Round-robin era

+The event was played in a brand-new round-robin format in 2006, more similar to association football and rugby tournaments than the knockout systems usually played in snooker.
 Players were split into groups (8 groups of 8 in qualifying, 8 groups of 6 in the final stages) and played every other player in their group once.
-The top 2 players progressed; the last 16 and onwards were played as a straight knock-out.
+The top 2 players progressed; the last 16 and onwards were played as a straight knockout.

 This resulted in several surprise results.
 Little-known players such as Ben Woollaston, Jamie Jones and Issara Kachaiwong made it through qualifying, while stars such as Graeme Dott, Stephen Hendry and Shaun Murphy failed to clear their groups.

 The format was slightly tweaked for 2007, after complaints (notably from Dennis Taylor) that the system was too random.
 Matches increased in length from best-of-5 to best-of-7, to give the better player more chance to win.
 The main tie-breaker for players level on wins was changed, with frame difference now taking precedence over results between the players who are level on points.
-Notably, under the 2007 format, 2006 runner-up Jamie Cope would have been eliminated in the groups, as he defeated third-placed Michael Holt but had an inferior frame-difference.
+Notably, under the 2007 format, 2006 runner-up Jamie Cope would have been eliminated in the groups, as he defeated third-placed Michael Holt but had an inferior frame difference.

 The 2007 event saw fewer surprises, although 2006 World Champion Graeme Dott, 1997 World Champion Ken Doherty, defending champion Neil Robertson, seven-time World Champion Stephen Hendry, six-time World Champion Steve Davis, twice World Champion Mark Williams and 2007 World Championship finalist Mark Selby were all eliminated in the groups.
-The format was not continued for 2008, due to dwindling ticket sales in the early rounds.
+The format was not continued for 2008 due to dwindling ticket sales in the early rounds.

+FA Cup-style draw and reversal

-For 2008, the event moved to the Scottish Exhibition and Conference Centre (SECC) in Glasgow.
-It went back to a knock-out format with no round-robin.
-The last 16 and beyond however was played using an FA Cup-style draw, rather than automatically pitching higher ranked players (or their conquerors) against lower-ranked players.
-In 2009, the event was held in Glasgow, but at another venue, the Kelvin Hall.
+The 2008 event went back to a knockout format with no round-robin; however, the last 16 and beyond were played using an FA Cup-style draw, rather than automatically pitching higher-ranked players (or their conquerors) against lower-ranked players.
+Following Barry Hearn's takeover of the WPBSA, it was returned to its original format, where amateurs had to win 3 matches to qualify for the main draw.

-Following Barry Hearn's takeover of the World Professional Billiards and Snooker Association, the Grand Prix was reformatted and renamed to World Open.
-The event gave a chance for amateurs to play alongside professionals.
-The amateurs had to win 3 matches to qualify for the main draw.
-On 9 January 2012 it was announced, that the World Open would be held in the next five years in Haikou on the Hainan Island.
-In November 2014, it was announced that the tournament would not be held in the 2014/2015 season after the contract with the promoter was not renewed and a new venue was not found in time.
-The event returned in the 2016/2017 season and is now held in Yushan.